The 11 Questions To Ask About Data Migration

 What is data migration?

-NetApp defines data migration as: “the process of moving data from one location to another, one format to another, or one application to another.
+Data migration is defined by NetApp as: “the process of moving data from one location to another, one format to another, or one application to another.
 Generally, this is the result of introducing a new system or location for the data.”

 For life and health insurance agencies, these locations can include: